Macrometacorp/docs/docs/photoniq/prerendering/manage-404-identifiers.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 You have several options for viewing Prerendering 404 identifiers currently set on your origins.
 The 404 identifier is set when an origin is created.
-When Prerendering encounters a page with this string, it reports a 404 status code.
+When Prerendering encounters a page with this exact string, it reports a 404 status code.

 - **404 Identifier tab** - In the 404 Identifier tab in the web console, you can view information about the 404 identifier assigned to each origin.
 To add or update 404 identifiers, contact Macrometa Support.
   ![Prerendering 404 Identifier Tab](/img/prerendering/404-identifier.png)
 - **REST API** - Macrometa provides API calls that allow you to view origin settings, including 404 identifiers, for all origins or for one origin.

+## 404 Identifier Fields

+Prerendering provides the following fields in the 404 Identifier tab.
+Field names in the web console are different than those in the API responses.
+Refer to the API endpoint documentation for a full explanation of the API response.

+- **Origin URL** - URL of the origin.
+- **Identifier String** - Text that signals the prerendering bot to set the response code to 404.
+- **Date Added** - Date the origin was added.
+- **Actions** - Click the pencil to add or edit text.

 ## View 404 Identifiers